aristotelis96/MyWebsite/README.md

 # Simple website for a shop
-A simple website using the basics of html forms, css and jQuery.
+A simple website using java servlets.
 It was used for a school project.